 The existing setback deviations shown above were allowed using a 'rear yard encroachment' to reduce the 20-foot rear yard setback required at the time of construction.
-However, rear yard encroachments are no longer allowed under the Development Code.
-The project's proposed setbacks at 20-feet, wall and building placements are consistent with the Development Code.
+The project's proposed rear setback is 20-feet, extending as wide as 27-feet in some places.
+Wall and building placements are consistent with the Development Code.